College Guide for Students with Disabilities

-Valuable Technology for ADD and ADHD:
+Assistive Technology for Students with ADD and/or ADHD:

-iStudiez Pro is an app that helps develop and enhance organization skills.
+- iStudiez Pro is an app that helps develop and enhance organization skills.

-Focus Gps assists a student with concentration, memory, and organization.
+- Focus Gps assists a student with concentration, memory, and organization.

-AudioNote helps students take notes and record information.
+- AudioNote helps students take notes and record information.

-NaturalReaders is a popular text to speech resource.
+- NaturalReaders is a popular text to speech resource.

-iTalk is an app that allows students to capture audio presentations as well as class lectures.
+- iTalk is an app that allows students to capture audio presentations as well as class lectures.

-Talking Calculator helps students by providing speech output.
+- Talking Calculator helps students by providing speech output.

-Flashcard Deluxe was designed to help students make electronic flashcards.
+- Flashcard Deluxe was designed to help students make electronic flashcards.

-MyStudy Bar is a multi-purpose app that helps students better write and study in school.
+- MyStudy Bar is a multi-purpose app that helps students better write and study in school.

-Important Resources for ADD and ADHD:
+Important Resources for Students with ADD and/or ADHD:

 The field of cognitive disabilities is a broad category encompassing various types of diagnosis including: intellectual or cognitive disabilities, issues arising from brain injuries, learning disabilities, neurodegenerative diseases, and low-level deficits too mild to properly classify.
 Cognitive disabilities or developmental delays can occur at any age according to Disabled World.
 One of the most critical resources for a person with cognitive disabilities is a paucity of time.
 In other words, everything takes longer to process and complete which often leads to frustration and fatigue.

-Valuable Technology for Cognitive Disabilities:
+Assistive Technologies for Cognitive Disabilities:

-Visual Impact Pro is an adaptive technology created to help with step-by-step support to perform daily tasks of all kinds.
+- Visual Impact Pro is an adaptive technology created to help with step-by-step support to perform daily tasks of all kinds.

-Big Mack a simple device that records a message up to 20 seconds.
+- Big Mack a simple device that records a message up to 20 seconds.

-Endeavor Desktop Pro is a computer interface that simplifies the complexity of a Windows-based environment.
+- Endeavor Desktop Pro is a computer interface that simplifies the complexity of a Windows-based environment.

-Cheap Talk 4 is a wheelchair mounted tray designed to record messages and provide cognitive support.
+- Cheap Talk 4 is a wheelchair mounted tray designed to record messages and provide cognitive support.

-Sound Soother produces white noise or soothing sounds to help a person relax or to fall asleep.
+- Sound Soother produces white noise or soothing sounds to help a person relax or to fall asleep.

 - Voice Output Communication Aid or VOCA is a device that allows a person to speak by digitizing a message via a pre-recorded message.